YourListTeam/ServerSide/Serverside/README.md

-# Project Title
+# YourList - Backend

 This folder is the backend part of the YourList application!
 This contains most of the backend logic for working with lists, items and other users.
-This is a RESTful backend, with authentication based handlded by Firebase on the client side.
+This is a RESTful backend, with authentication based handled by Firebase on the client-side.

 ## Getting Started